carpentries-incubator/fair-explainable-ml/episodes/3-model-eval-and-fairness.md

 2. Given the costs and side effects of the medicine, we do not want patients not at risk for the disease to take the medication.
 So, a high precision score is ideal.

 :::::::::::::::::::::::::

+## Model evaluation pitfalls

+### Overfitting and underfitting
+- Overfitting is characterized by worse performance on the test set than on the train set and can be fixed by switching to a simpler model architecture or by adding regularization.
+- Underfitting is characterized by poor performance on both the training and test datasets.
+It can be fixed by collecting more training data, switching to a more complex model architecture, or improving feature quality.

+TODO

+### Data Leakage
+Data leakage occurs when the model has access to the test data during training and results in overconfidence in the model's performance.

+TODO

 ## How do we measure fairness?